gdlzambiazzi/Raidiam/README.md

 I wrote the test cases using BDD and a Cucumber library on Cypress.
 The e2e tests are under /tests/integration/*.feature
 The steps are described in /step_definitions
 Each page tested is presented in /pages.
 I'm using the **Page Objects** pattern in the pages, listing all the page elements as objects.
 It facilitates reading the methods.
 It also provides better reusability and maintainability.

+***To run the tests (headless)***:
+API tests (backend): 'npm run api_tests'
+e2e tests (frontend): 'npm run e2e_tests'
+Or using Cypress interface: npm run cypress:open

+**Note**: there's a bug on my local Cypress where it makes it impossible to run 2 specs together (e.g.: "article_basics.feature" and "new_article.feature" could be grouped into a single "article.feature").
+What happens: the first .visit() works fine, but the second .visit() keeps loading forever.
+I've looked online for a solution and I've tried cleaning cache and session storage between tests - with no success.
+To workaround this issue, I had separated each feature into a unique .feature file.
+This way we're having non-flaky tests.

 # **Task 3:**